h5py/h5py/docs/high/file.rst

             Only available with HDF5 >= 1.12.1 or 1.10.x >= 1.10.7.
     :param alignment_threshold: Together with ``alignment_interval``, this
-            property ensures that any file object greater than or equal in size to the alignement threshold (in bytes) will be aligned on an address which is a multiple of alignment interval.
+            property ensures that any file object greater than or equal in size to the alignment threshold (in bytes) will be aligned on an address which is a multiple of alignment interval.
     :param alignment_interval: This property should be used in conjunction with ``alignment_threshold``.
 See the description above.
 For more